apoupon/gym-adr/README.md

 The reward is 1 when the OTV deorbit an non-prioritary debris, 10 when it deorbit a prioritary debris, 0 if it doesn't deorbit any debris (no more fuel/time or debris already deorbited).

-### Success Criteria

-The environment is considered solved if at least 95% debris in orbit have been deorbited during the mission.

 ### Starting State

 The agent starts at the position of a random debris.
 This debris is considered deorbited for the